-Other debt we issue or incur in the future could contain more protections for its holders than the indenture and the Notes, including additional covenants and events of default.
+Certain of our current debt instruments include more protections for their holders than the indenture and the Notes.
+In addition, other debt we issue or incur in the future could contain more protections for its holders than the indenture and the Notes, including additional covenants and events of default.
 The issuance or incurrence of any such debt with incremental protections could affect the market for and trading levels and prices of the Notes.